 Types of Treatment and Rehab Offered at Center for Hope of the Sierras in Nevada

-Since 2003, we at Center for Hope of the Sierras, have been dedicated to providing caring and compassionate treatment and rehab at our center to adolescents and adults who are battling eating disorders.
-In addition to being a world-class eating disorder treatment center, our knowledgeable staff members are fully trained and qualified to treat an array of other co-occurring conditions, including alcohol abuse and addiction.
+Since 2003, we at Center for Hope of the Sierras in Nevada, have been dedicated to providing caring and compassionate treatment and rehab at our center to adolescents and adults who are battling eating disorders.
+In addition to being a world-class eating disorder treatment and rehab center, our knowledgeable staff members are fully trained and qualified to treat an array of other co-occurring conditions, including alcohol abuse and addiction.

-Located in the foothills of the Sierra Nevada Mountains, Center for Hope offers residential treatment for female adolescents and adults, ages 16 and older, and outpatient treatment for male and female adolescents and adults, ages 14 and older at our eating disorder and alcohol addiction treatment and rehab center.
-If you are battling the chronic compulsion to consume alcohol, in addition to struggling with the symptoms of an eating disorder, the highly skilled staff at Center for Hope can provide individualized treatment that is tailored to meet your specific needs.
+Located in the foothills of the Sierra Nevada Mountains, Center for Hope offers residential treatment and rehab for female adolescents and adults, ages 16 and older, and outpatient treatment for male and female adolescents and adults, ages 14 and older at our eating disorder and alcohol addiction treatment and rehab center.
+If you are battling the chronic compulsion to consume alcohol, in addition to struggling with the symptoms of an eating disorder, the highly skilled staff at Center for Hope can provide individualized treatment and rehab plan that is tailored to meet your specific needs.

 Nestled in a quiet neighborhood and surrounded by lush lawns and gorgeous trees, Center for Hope provides residential treatment and rehab for eating disorder and alcohol addiction in a beautiful, 10-bed, country-style home that sets the stage for a serene place to begin the healing process.
 In this cozy and comfortable setting, you will be provided with the opportunity to work with supportive staff members who dedicate themselves to creating a welcoming environment that is truly conducive to healing and lasting recovery.
 In keeping with our mission to meet individualized needs, we are also pleased to be one of very few eating disorder residential treatment and rehab programs that are able to accommodate clients at our center for eating disorder and alcohol addiction who follow a vegan or vegetarian diet, as well as clients with celiac disease.